semihucann/hairdressers/docs/source/user/member2.rst

 Other than general knowledge of that specific barbershop, there is a form for comment.
 In this form, a comment can be made for barbershop itself, or the existing barbers of that barbershop.
 User can specifiy rate and write comment title and text.

--There are optional keywords summarize of your comment consisting of three category as price,skill,hygiene.
+-There are optional keywords summarize your comment consisting of three category as price,skill,hygiene.
 User can click those if it is useful for comment or can leave them blank if they don't like there keywords.

 .. figure:: pictures/barbershopview1.png